 Construction Jobs Exposed to Asbestos

 Because society always has a demand for construction services, construction work is always happening!
 From residential to commercial, industrial to civil and heavy construction, workers are always constructing, renovating, and demolishing.
+Many products that once contained asbestos are now being replaced with manufactured with natural and synthetic fibers.

 The workers who were directly exposed or had secondary exposure to asbestos during the 20th century include: